mfornace/nupack-docs-dev/sources/analysis.md

 ### Results for individual complexes

 You can index into `AnalysisResult` object via a `Complex` to get a `ComplexResult` object containing all the complex ensemble quantities that were calculated in a `tube_analysis` or `complex_analysis` calculation.
 A `ComplexResult` contains the following fields (if a quantity was not computed, the field is set to `None`):

 - `pfunc`: the complex [partition function](definitions.md#partition-function) (held as a `decimal.Decimal`; convert to a `float` via `float(pf)` or calculate the logarithm via `float(pf.log())`).
 - `free_energy`: the [complex free energy](definitions.md#complex-free-energy) in kcal/mol (held as a `float`).
 - `pairs`: the matrix of [equilibrium base-pairing probabilities](definitions.md#equilibrium-base-pairing-probabilities) (held as a `PairMatrix` object containing a `.to_array()` method for conversion to numpy as illustrated below).
 - `sample`: a list of [Boltzmann-sampled structures](definitions.md#boltzmann-sampled-structures), each an instance of a `Structure` object.
 - `mfe`: a list of [MFE proxy structures](definitions.md#mfe-proxy-structure).
 Each entry contains fields `.structure`, `.energy`, and `.stack_energy`. `.energy` is the free energy of the MFE proxy secondary structure, while `.stack_energy` is the free energy of the MFE stacking state.
 - `subopt`: a list of [suboptimal proxy structures](definitions.md#suboptimal-proxy-structures).
-Each entry contains fields `.structure`, `.energy`, and `.stack_energy`. `.energ` is the free energy of the MFE proxy secondary structure, while `.stack_energy` is the free energy of its lowest-energy stacking state that falls within the energy gap.
+Each entry contains fields `.structure`, `.energy`, and `.stack_energy`. `.energy` is the free energy of the MFE proxy secondary structure, while `.stack_energy` is the free energy of its lowest-energy stacking state that falls within the energy gap.
 - `ensemble_size`: the [complex ensemble size](definitions.md#complex-ensemble-size) (held as `int`) representing either the number of secondary structures (if using a [physical model](model.md#model-specification) with `nostacking`) or the number of stacking states (if using a [physical model](model.md#model-specification) with `stacking`).
 - `model`: the `Model` that was used for the analysis calculation.